If you are a hammer, everything looks like a nail

 all files extracted, ready to go.
 Now what?

 Enter the Homeobox genes.
 Cells must be copied and assigned a purpose.
-The Homebox genes start out by laying a 'top to bottom' dependency which reads 'start with the head'.
+The Homeobox genes start out by laying a 'top to bottom' dependency which reads 'start with the head'.
 In order to make this happen, a chemical gradient is created by which cells can sense where they are, and decide if they need to do things useful for building a head, or for building a primordial notochord.

-Only discovered in 1983, the Homebox genes are a very exciting area of research right now.
+Only discovered in 1983, the Homeobox genes are a very exciting area of research right now.
 It is interesting to note that like a Makefile, 'HOX' genes only trigger things in other genes and don't materially build things themselves.

 The fruitfly and human genomes did not branch just millions of years ago but hundreds of millions of years ago.
 And you can copy paste parts ('Selectors' in the genetic language) of the Makefile and it still clicks.
 Please note that the 'build a leg' routine in a fruitfly is of course radically different from that in a mouse, but the 'selector' correctly triggers the right instructions.